 I am a passionate individual always wanting to learn more about software engineering and computer science.
-I considers myself as a quick learner and I am always setting out challenges to learn different programming concepts and to find a more efficient way of solving problems.
+I consider myself a quick learner always setting out challenges to learn different programming concepts and to find a more efficient way of solving problems.

-Coding is my passion and have made it my mission to become an expert in this field.
-I have been building up my skills and a portfolio to showcase my knowledge for developing efficient web applications.
+Coding is my passion and I have made it my mission to become an expert in this field.
+I have been developing my skills and building up a portfolio to showcase my knowledge for developing efficient web applications.

 I love both front-end and back-end development, using technologies like React.js and Node.js to build full stack applications.